Detachment-550/det550website/documentation/docs/profile.md

 2. Click the 'Edit Profile' button.
 3. Under the 'Change Security Question' section on this page click the 'Modify Security Question' button.
 4. On this page you will need to select a security question to answer and provide a response.

+    !!! tip "Note"
-    - *Note: The response you provide is case sensitive.*
+        - The response you provide is case sensitive.

 5. Once you have filled out both fields click the 'Save Answer' button.

 After completing the above steps your new security question and answer will be stored on your profile.